 You are expected to come to (every) class and to participate fully in class discussions and exercises.
-Repeat tardiness may be counted as an absence.
+Please make an effort to arrive on time.
+(Repeat tardiness may be counted as an absence.)

 If you know you will be absent, email me ahead of time.
 If the absence is documented and justifiable, it may be excused (at the discretion of the instructor).